County Galway Ireland · Co. Galway · Carraroe Save · Share

 An Cheathrú Rua · Co.
 Galway

-Come for a week if you want to hear Irish spoken faster than you can follow.
+Come for a few days if you want to hear the Connacht dialect spoken faster than you can follow.
 The pubs are real pubs.
-The music happens when someone feels like playing.
-Book the summer colleges well ahead — they fill entire villages with students.
-Come in September when the students leave and the village is itself again.
+The trad happens when someone feels like it, not to a timetable.
+Book well ahead if July or August is your only window - the colleges fill the houses for miles.
+Come in September when the students go home and the village is itself again.

 Population